Picture Bayfield Area Trail logo

 Projects

-Our 2025 project calendar is linked below.
+View our 2026 project calendar.
 Check out our project list and consider becoming a volunteer!

 SUBSCRIBE & VOLUNTEER

-Our priorities for 2025 are displayed below.
+Our priorities for 2026 are displayed below.
 Please consider volunteering to help us reach our goals.
-Our 2025 Project Calendar is linked above as is our Volunteer Sign Up form.
-You can view our 2024 Annual Report to see what we were up to last year.
-Or view older accomplishments.
+Our 2026 Project Calendar will be linked above soon.
+You can view our Annual Reports for a comprehensive overview of past accomplishments.

 Maintain & Enhance Existing Trails